nexusdev/hack-recovery/README.md

 We are interested in the balances of each address.
-Unfortunatelly we are dealing here with a mapping:
+Unfortunately we are dealing here with a mapping:
 `mapping( address => uint ) _balances;`
 therefore its not possible to query all addresses which hold tokens.
 However, we can filter all the Deposit and Transfer events to learn